Quentin Lecoeuche

-Quentin Lecoeuche ([kɑ̃tɛ̃ ləkœʃ]; born 4 February 1994) is a French professional footballer who plays as a left back for Valenciennes.
+Quentin Lecoeuche ([kɑ̃tɛ̃ ləkœʃ]; born 4 February 1994) is a French professional footballer who plays as a left back for Ekstraklasa club Wisła Płock.

 Club career

 Lecoeuche is a youth exponent from RC Lens.
 He made his Ligue 1 debut on 26 April 2015 against AS Monaco replacing Wylan Cyprien after 74 minutes in a 3–0 home defeat.

 After Luçon's bankruptcy, he signed a two-year contract with FC Lorient on 4 August 2016 to play with the B team.

 On 17 July 2020, Lecoeuche joined AC Ajaccio on a season-long loan deal.

 On 1 September 2021, he joined Valenciennes on a two-year contract.
+On 3 July 2023, he joined Real Zaragoza of the Spanish Segunda División.